cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture1.md

 ### What is TypeScript?

-TypeScript is a typed _superset_ of JavaScript that compiles to plain JavaScript.
+TypeScript is a typed _superset_ of JavaScript that compiles to plain JavaScript (actually, all the types will disappear on compilation!).
 Superset means TypeScript has everything in JavaScript and more.
-(Built by Microsoft!)
+(Built by Microsoft back in 2012, so now it's a little over a decade old!)

 ### TypeScript, conceptually.